ncahill89/starter-academic/content/post/CPTutorial/index.md

 ---
-title: Bayesian Change-Point Linear Regression.
+title: Bayesian Change-Point Linear Regression
-summary:
+summary: One of the first models I worked on during my PhD was a change-point linear regression model for time series data.
+This model is relatively simple to implement and it can be really useful for answering questions related to changes in trends over time.
 authors:
   - admin
 date: "2021-02-18T13:00:00Z"